Anti-Taliban resistance fighters rely on grit, history and geography to hang onto a sliver of Afghanistan

 The Taliban has rejected such demands and is expected to announce a new government that appears modeled after Iran’s theocracy, with top Taliban religious and military leaders in key positions.

 On Thursday, Muhammad Bilal Karimi, a Taliban spokesman, said the militants still wanted to “resolve the issue through peaceful negotiations, but if there is a need for military means, it will take no time to capture this area.
-Panjshir is surrounded by mujahideen from all sides, and it will take no time defeat the enemies.”
+Panjshir is surrounded by mujahideen from all sides, and it will take no time to defeat the enemies.”

 Nazary said the resistance forces are ready: “If they are going to use aggression, then we’ll use force.
 The past four days has shown we are able to use force.”

-The Taliban is using every means possible to break the resistance.
-In Kabul, Taliban fighters are going door to door searching houses in at least three neighborhoods inhabited mostly by ethnic Tajiks, looking for those suspected of ties to the resistance, said two sources.
+The Taliban is using multiple tactics to break the resistance.
+In Kabul, Taliban fighters are searching houses in at least three neighborhoods inhabited mostly by ethnic Tajiks, looking for those suspected of having ties to the resistance, said two sources.

 “The Taliban arrested 10 people today,” said a civil society activist, who spoke on the condition of anonymity out of security concerns.